leomattes/NLP_Portugues/README.md

 ##Introduction
-These tutorials are intended for beginners in Natural Lanquange Process, Deep Learning and TensorFlow.
+These tutorials are intended for beginners in Portuguese Natural Lanquange Process, Deep Learning and TensorFlow.
 The tutorials were written in Portuguese and some were translated into English.
-We have the mention to traslate all files .Our intention is to translate all documents.
+We have the mention to traslate all files.

-##InTrodução
+##Introdução
-Estes tutorias são destinados para iniciantes em  Natural Lanquange Process, Deep Learning and TensorFlow.
+Estes tutorias são destinados para iniciantes em  Natural Lanquange Process em protuguês, Deep Learning and TensorFlow.
-OS tutorias foram escritos em portugues e alguns foram traduzidos para o ingles.
+OS tutorias foram escritos em português e alguns foram traduzidos para o ingles.

 #-2 get Date Spyder process Data SPARK